FrederickGerber/Subject-0-Boot-Sequence/README.md

 **STATUS: OFFLINE / CORRUPTED**

 If anyone finds this...
 I didn't have enough time.
-The Head Doctor realized what I was doing and initiated a server-wide lockdown.
+Dr. Hristovski realized what I was doing and initiated a server-wide lockdown.
 I tried to write an override script for Subject Zero's memory wipe, but they cut my access.

 I am locked out.
 They wiped my main hard drive.